CaptainCrowbar/unicorn-lib/unicorn/character.md

 Basic character classification.
 These are properties that are related to simple ranges of code points, without requiring reference to the full Unicode property tables.

+* `template <typename C> constexpr uint32_t char_to_uint(C c) noexcept`

+Converts any character type to a 32-bit integer containing the corresponding Unicode code point.
+This should be used in preference to simply casting a character to an integer, because plain `char` is signed on most systems; this means that 8 bit code points are negative when stored in a `char`, and casting them directly to an unsigned integer will give the wrong answer.

 ## General category ##